ngs2410/smarter-complete/README.md

 solution to a programming problem or write the next line is probably only 0.5-0.1% of the time it takes to actually transcribe, correct and test the code.
-This only gets worse as programmers have to work with more complex systems, reference documentation more frequently etc.
+This only gets worse as programmers have to work with more complex systems, multiple languages, reference documentation more frequently etc.

 2. Recently, the author crafted a very large body of Javascript code in a node.js based RESTful API.
 While modern frameworks allow for a much higher